cast-org/clusive/INSTALL.md

      "APIs and Services" section of the Console.
      * Application type is "Web application"
      * Authorized JavaScript origins should be the URL of your instance, eg `https://clusive.cast.org`.
-     * Authorized redirect URIs should the the URL of your instance plus accounts/google/login/callback/, eg `https://clusive.cast.org/accounts/google/login/callback/`
+     * Authorized redirect URIs should be the URL of your instance plus accounts/google/login/callback/, eg `https://clusive.cast.org/accounts/google/login/callback/`
      * When created, take note of the Client ID and Client Secret.
 2. Add the Google "provider" to Clusive as [documented](https://django-allauth.readthedocs.io/en/latest/providers.html#django-configuration) for the Django-allauth module.